Heavy Motor Vehicle

-The left side of the vehicle is the same as previous side.
+- The left side of vehicle is the same as previous side.

-Alley docking is a reverse manoeuvre which is done in the yard test and forms part of the K53 driving license test.
+Alley docking is a reverse manoeuvre which is done in the yard test and forms part of the K53 drivers license test.

 SETTING YOUR VEHICLE UP FOR THE ALLEY DOCKING PROCEDURE.

 The traffic official will direct you to a marked square from where you will start the alley docking procedure.

 You need to obey all the rules of the road as you approach the starting point.

 Stop your vehicle within the marked square with your handbrake up and make sure the vehicle is in neutral.

 STARTING THE MANOEUVRE!

 Check your rear view mirror and blind spot before indicating towards the appropriate side.